Meghan Markle Stuns in Never-Before-Seen Photos From Her 2015 Trip to Malta

 In 2015, a year before she met her husband Prince Harry, then-actress Meghan Markle visited Malta to explore her family roots.

-On Wednesday, never-before-seen photos of the now-Duchess of Sussex on her trip to the European island country were made public.
+On Wednesday, never-before-seen photos of the now-Duchess of Sussex on her trip to the European archipelago were made public.

 The pics show Meghan wearing traditional headdresses, including a Maltese għonnella, navigated cobblestone streets and showcasing her chic style and signature smile.